Optimal martingale transport between radially symmetric marginals in general dimensions: Structure of optimal martingale transport in one dimension

-In particular if we assume the symmetry of $\mu, \nu$ with respect to the origin: \begin{corollary} If $\mu, \nu$ are symmetric with respect to the origin, then the unique coupling in Theorem \ref{1d} or \ref{uniqueness} is also symmetric. \end{corollary}
+In particular if we assume the symmetry of $\mu, \nu$ with respect to the origin: \begin{corollary} If $\mu, \nu$ are symmetric with respect to the origin, then under the assumptions of Theorem \ref{1d} or \ref{uniqueness}, the optimal martingale coupling is unique and symmetric with respect to the origin. \end{corollary}

-\begin{proof} We can prove it directly, or we let $\sigma$ be the optimal coupling in Theorem \ref{1d} or \ref{uniqueness}, and let $\tau = \frac{1}{2}(\sigma + \sigma')$ be a symmetrization of $\sigma$, where $\sigma'$ is the reflection of $\sigma$ with respect to the origin.
-Then $\tau$ is also optimal, so by uniqueness, $\sigma = \tau$. \end{proof}
+\begin{proof} We can prove it directly, or we let $\eta$ be the optimal coupling in Theorem \ref{1d} or \ref{uniqueness}, and let $\zeta = \frac{1}{2}(\eta + \eta')$ be a symmetrization of $\eta$, where $\eta'$ is the reflection of $\eta$ with respect to the origin.
+Then $\zeta$ is also optimal, so by uniqueness, $\eta = \zeta$. \end{proof}